-Look at the retailer’s website and think about whether there’s a clear brand or ‘image’ that runs across both the online and physical store, or whether one looks more up-to-date than the other.
+Look at the retailer’s website and think about whether there’s a clear brand or ‘image’ that runs across both the online and physical store, or whether one looks more up to date than the other.
 You could also consider whether you gain anything by visiting the shop.
 For a clothing retailer, this might be down to a strong display, which is both aesthetically pleasing and gives you an idea of the items that work well together as an outfit.
-Alternatively, there might be an in-store café or hairdressers, both of which are features of the Primark that opened up in Birmingham this year.
+Alternatively, there might be an in-store café or hairdressers, both of which are features of Birmingham's Primark.

 3) The products